Overview

 Make sure you tell your healthcare team if:

-- fluid leaks from the site (area) of the drain after 72 hours (you may need a small stitch to stop this)
+- fluid leaks from the drain site after 72 hours (you may need a small stitch to stop this)

 - you notice any signs of an infection, such as redness, swelling or pain at the drain site